 The maps group occupations with related knowledge, skills and behaviours into pathways, making it easier to see the opportunities for career progression within that particular route.
 Within each pathway, occupations at the same level are grouped into clusters, to show how skills learnt can be applied to other related occupations.

-Occupational Maps provide a useful guide to show the technical education options available for individuals, as well as employers and training providers who are interested in offering it.
-T Levels will be initially developed at level 3 and will cover all occupations within the respective pathway.
-For further information on the T Level programme, please refer to the Government Response to Implementing the T Level Programme.
+Occupational Maps provide a useful guide to show the technical education options available for employers as well as individuals and training providers who are interested in offering it.

-An occupation is defined as a set of jobs whose main tasks and duties are characterised by a high degree of similarity and common across a relevant sector or sectors, rather than being associated with a single employer.
-The Institute has a set of requirements, used as part of the approvals process, which must be met for an occupation to be judged appropriate for an apprenticeship standard or T Level.
-The Institute’s requirements for an occupation are for it to be:
+An occupation is a set of jobs whose main tasks and duties have a high degree of similarity across a relevant sector or sectors, rather than being associated with a single employer.

 An occupation will only appear on one Occupational Map.
 It will be placed in the map which has the best alignment with its knowledge, skills and behaviours.